By Nicholas Brown.

 What Is An SSD?

-An SSD is a non-volatile secondary storage medium, which stores data in a file system using NAND flash memory (non-volatile memory).
+A solid-state drive (SSD) is a non-volatile secondary storage medium, which stores data in a file system using NAND flash memory (non-volatile memory).
 However, some models are constructed using volatile random access memory (RAM) and use batteries to sustain their power supply, thereby mimicking the permanent storage capabilities of non-volatile storage mediums such as hard drives and flash memory.

 It is worth noting that because SSDs store data using electrical charges, that they will lose data if not supplied with power for prolonged periods.
+The period is dependent on the model you have.

-SSD stands for ‘Solid-State Drive’ and HDD stands for ‘Hard Disk Drive’, although it is correct to call an HDD a hard drive.
+SSD stands for ‘Solid-State Drive’ and HDD stands for ‘Hard Disk Drive’, although it is correct to call an HDD a ‘hard drive’.
 A hard disk drive is a mechanical data storage medium that stores files via magnetization on rotating platters.
 The files on the platters are accessed using read/write heads that hover over the rotating platters with the help of electromagnetic actuators.

 Hard drives may be equipped with one, two, three, or even more platters dependent on the model.
 Platters are normally made of either glass or aluminium, depending on the model.
 Hard drive platters typically rotate at speeds ranging from 5,400 RPM to 7,200 RPM.
 However, some models such as those in the Western Digital Velociraptor and Seagate Cheetah product lines operate at speeds of 10,000 RPM and 15,000 RPM respectively.